 - Side effects that came as a result of past treatments

-- The length of time between the last treatment the woman underwent and the recurrence.
+- The length of time between the last treatment the woman underwent and the recurrence

 Options for Recurrence- PARP Inhibitors

-As many leading experts have told SurvivorNet, some of these treatment protocols for recurrence are changing quickly as there is growing data to support the idea that PARP Inhibitors, the class of drug which inhibits cancer cells from repairing their DNA can benefit a wide swath of women.
+There is growing data to support the idea that PARP Inhibitors, the class of drug which inhibits cancer cells from repairing their DNA can benefit a wide swath of women.
 PARP inhibitors are especially beneficial for women who have genetic testing to discover that they have a mutation called BRCA.

 Other Tools to Fight Ovarian Cancer Recurrence